Learning and assessment

 All new PhD students can expect an Induction Programme to welcome you to the Unviersity and the Faculty, where you will meet the Director of PG Research and other relevant academic staff.
 The Faculty Induction also includes a small tour of the campus with current students and an opportunity to meet your supervisors.

 The University Induction Programme is currently delivered three times per academic year for Year 1 students.
 The Faculty and University induction sessions are a requirement for all new PGR students across the University, whether part-time or full-time.

 Students are allocated a principal supervisor and an associate, with whom you work with throughout your studies.
 The supervisor(s) has a duty to monitor progress, and to do this in a way that is both searching and supportive.
-But remember, one of the selection criteria for applicants, is an ability to conduct research independently and with a degree of autonomy.
+But remember, one of the selection criteria for applicants is an ability to conduct research independently and with a degree of autonomy.

 Seminars and events

 We organise regular seminars for our PhD students covering a range of subjects including Preparation for Fieldwork.
 Students are also encouraged to attend Faculty-wide seminars.
-Please see our events and podcasts pages for up-to-date information.

 You are also encouraged to identify appropriate development opportunities, internally and externally, that will support your journey through your PhD.